kevinxuv/flask-bootstrap/README.md

 $ Finish bootstrap project test at /private/tmp/test
 ```

-Then you will see your created flask project in your folder:
+Then you will see your created flask draft project in your folder:

 ```commandline
 test